Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Kirk had once seen a human documentary in which a team of fishermen had sat and patiently repaired their nets after a successful trawl.
 At the time, he hadn’t fully appreciated that, while repairing the net was still massively less of a task than weaving a new one, it must still be tedious and time-consuming.
 After all, only deathworlders would consider it normal for an *animal* to damage a net of woven plastic fibers.
 Doubly so when the animal in question did so without claws, teeth or a knife, but simply with its own mass and strength.

 To the fisherman, a routine part of the day.
-To Kirk… more than that.
+To Kirk... more than that.

 Mending his own net - the galactic web of contacts, favours called in, bribes issued and reputations blackmailed that had kept him fed with information from across Dominion space was... tedious, yes.
 Time-consuming, yes.
 Fiddly, delicate and at times frustrating yes.
 And it was hampered all the more that he had to do it now at arms’ lengths, and through proxies and agents, none of whom could be allowed to know who he was.
 The galaxy had not heard from Krrkktnkk A’ktnnzzik’tk in a long time, and his sudden reappearance could not possibly pass without comment.
 The more he achieved before those comments began, the better.